SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/02-Java-Persistence-API.md

 ## @Basic

-`@Basic` annotation specify the non-constraint fields explicitly.
+`@Basic` annotation specifies the non-constraint fields explicitly.

 This is an **optional** annotation.